warproxxx/warproxxx.github.io/_posts/2020-5-20-Price-Discovery.md

 <!--more-->

 # TL;DR
-I applied price discovery algorithms to 5 Min OHLCV data from Bitfinex, Bitmex, Bitstamp, Coinbase, HitBTC, Kraken, Poloniex, Binance, OkEx, and CME futures data from March 2016 to May 2020.
+I applied price discovery algorithms to 5 Min OHLCV data from Bitmex and CME contracts and Bitstamp, Coinbase, HitBTC, Kraken, Poloniex, Binance and OkEx BTCUSD/BTCUSDT markets from March 2016 to May 2020.
 Some interesting results I got was:

 - Before the 2017/18 bull run, Bitfinex dominated the price discovery process.
 They started the run.
-But as the price increased, trades on other exchanges contributed with Binance and Bitstamp playing a more dominant role in leading the price up.
-So although USDT based factors may have started the bull run natural elements kept it going.
+But as the price increased, trades on other exchanges, Binance and Bitstamp playing a more dominant role in leading the price up.

-- Since then CME Contracts and Bitmex Perpetual swaps have had a increasing role in price discovery.
+- Since then CME Contracts and Bitmex contracts have had a increasing role in price discovery.
 Today Bitmex and CME Contracts play the most substantial role in determining the direction of Bitcoin price.
-The Bitcoin market today is very different from the market in 2017.

-- If we consider the influence made by both bitmex futures and perps, Bitmex leads price discovery in 936 of the 1334 days

 # Introduction
 Price discovery is the overall process of setting the price of an asset.
 Price discovery algorithms identify the leader exchanges whose traders define the price.
 Several academics have already done various price discovery analysis on Bitcoin Markets.
 And although they used nobel approaches they ignore exchanges with huge real volumes like Bitfinex, OkEx, and Huobi.

 There are different approaches to measure price discovery.
 The most popular ones are <a href="https://sci-hub.tw/https://www.jstor.org/stable/2329348?seq=1">Hasbrouck (1995)</a> and <a href="https://sci-hub.tw/https://www.jstor.org/stable/1392518?seq=1">Gonzalo and Granger (1995)</a>. <a href="https://sci-hub.tw/https://www.jstor.org/stable/2329348?seq=1">Hasbrouck (1995)</a> measures price discovery by calculating something called an efficient price.
 They define efficient price as the actual true price and measure discovery by measuring the variance of each exchange from the efficient price. <a href="https://sci-hub.tw/https://www.jstor.org/stable/1392518?seq=1">Gonzalo and Granger (1995)</a> does it a bit differently by decomposing the price series into components that represent the deviation from the efficient price.
 Both of this work have different level of noise and in an attempt to decrease the noise <a href="https://sci-hub.tw/https://www.sciencedirect.com/science/article/abs/pii/S0927539813000340">Putniņš (2013)</a> combined both of them to create a new measure.

 All of the algorithms mentioned above assume cointegration, random walk, and a common efficient price.
 And although cointegration is a fair assumption, I do not feel comfortable assuming random walk and common efficient price in Bitcoin Markets.
-This is a speculation based market where significant trades cause changes.
+This is a speculation based market where significant trades can cause change.
 So although the measures in previous paragraphs are better studied, I use a new and little know method by <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3297869">De Blasis (2019)</a>.
 De Blasis assumes that "the fastest price to reflect new information releases a price signal to the other slower price series."
 This assumption seems fair in Bitcoin Markets. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3297869">De Blasis (2019)</a> tested their work in different futures and ETF contracts and found that the index's lead discovery in line with accepted literature adding credibility to their work.

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3297869">De Blasis (2019)</a> uses Markov Chains to measure Price Discovery.
 Markov Chain is a way of modeling random processes.
 Without going into the mathematical details their work calculates Price Discovery using the following steps:

 - Data is first grouped into a daily interval.
 Then inside each daily interval's 5-minute candles, the change in prices between the current time t and previous time t-1 is calculated.
 The difference across the same time t across all exchange in a given day is juxtaposed to create an initial matrix.
 - The initial matrix is used to create a Transition Matrix, which measures the probability of price changing to something else at time t+1 for its state at t.
-- Then Markov Chain based algorithms are used to measure and influence the change at time t on an exchange had for all other exchanges' price movement at time t+1.
+- Then Markov Chain based algorithms are used to measure and influence the change at time t on an exchange had over all other exchanges' price movement at time t+1.
-- Reduction and normalization were done to data this data on each exchange to create a single number that summed to 1 for each exchange for a given day.
+- Reduction and normalization is done to this data on each exchange to create a single number that sums to 1 for each exchange for a given day.

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3297869">De Blasis (2019)</a> names this number Price Leadership Share (PLS).
 High PLS indicate a large role in price discovery.
-As the number sum to 1, they can be looked at as a percentage contribution.
+As the numbers sum to 1, they can be looked at as a percentage contribution.
 I recommend reading the <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3297869">original paper</a> if you are interested to know more about the mathetical detail.

 # Data